beluticona/dortmund-ml-course/README.md

 # dortmund-ml-course
-Projects developed at Dortmund Machine Learning Course
+Projects developed at Technical University Dortmund, in the Machine Learning with Python Course.